linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 The monitoring server is composed of Grafana, Prometheus, Loki, and Alertmanager.
 Optionally you can run Vector and cAdvisor in case you want to monitor the monitoring server itself.

-The monitoring server deployment can have the following file structure, where `conf/` directory has all the configurations and `data/` directory has all the docker volumes mounted to the docker containers running monitoring servers
+The monitoring server deployment can have the following file structure, where `conf/` directory has all the configurations and `data/` directory has all the docker volumes mounted to the docker containers running monitoring services.
 ```
 .
 +-- docker-compose.yaml